- CBD Oil for Migraines: Can It Help?

 CBD Oil for Migraines

-CBD oil for headaches may be a viable and cost-effective way to address symptoms.
+If you want a viable and cost-effective way to address symptoms, CBD oil may be the answer.
 CBD derived from hemp lacks much of the psychoactive effects featured by THC.
 THC, or tetrahydrocannabinol, creates the feeling of being “high.”

 Instead, CBD as a migraine remedy may stand as a longer-term option.
 Research suggests that CBD may work as a TRPV1 agonist.
 TRPV1 receptors act as the gateway between the brain and the nervous system, helping to send signals that the brain may interpret as pain.